-- Apprising the basic organisation of the Board of Directors. - Assess the Board's overall scope of responsibilities. - Evaluate and validate the information provided by the management. - · Review the operations of the Company and suggest measures for improvement. - Assess the effectiveness and efficiency of the operation of the Board and its Committees; and - Assess performance and participation of individual Board members.
+- Apprising the basic organisation of the Board of Directors. - Assess the Board's overall scope of responsibilities. - Evaluate and validate the information provided by the management. - · Review the operations of the Company and suggest measures for improvement; and - Assess the effectiveness and efficiency of the operation of the Board and its Committees.